TownLake/blog-samrhea-legacy/content/posts/2023/2023-04-02-habits-app/index.md

 tags:
   - "productivity"
   - "habits"
-description: "Rapidly deploy a positive security DNS filtering model in an emergency"
+description: "Travel is the habit killer."
 socialImage: "./media/water.png"
 ---

 I am consistent and organized - not always good things.
 I can sometimes back myself into a rigid corner or miss opportunities to be spontaneous.
 Those issues aside, once I decide I want to keep doing something, I am pretty good at doing it.

 I seem to have stalled out, though.
-I'm not sure what solidifies a habit, at least for me, but I have gotten worse at adding new ones since the pandemic.
+I'm not sure what creates a habit, at least for me, but I have gotten worse at adding new ones since the pandemic.
 This is not an *Atomic Habits* blog post, but I did set out this year to find some artificial help in getting back on track adding good habits.

 I found the **Streaks** [app](https://streaksapp.com), which I like a lot so far, and sketched out a few areas where I, an increasingly old dog, want to learn new tricks.